Experian Credit Report credit score and monitoring review January 2023

 Is there a way to get my credit score for free?

 Yes.
-Many banks offer credit score access whether you’re a cardholder or not, including Discover, Capital One and Chase.
+There a many credit cards that offer credit scores whether you’re a cardholder or not, including Discover, Capital One and Chase.

 - Flexible options.
 Sign up for ongoing access to your FICO Score and reports, or take a one-time look before applying for a loan.

 - Reports FICO Score.
-Unlike other bureaus, Experian reports the score most widely used by the lending community.
+Unlike other bureaus, Experian Credit Report reports the score most widely used by the lending community.

 - Easy-to-use dashboard.
 Conveniently compare your financial information across the three bureaus, learning what’s affecting your score.